Where is the best skiing in Tahoe? Good question!

 Best Value Tahoe Ski Resort

-The other resorts in a similar range are Sierra at Tahoe, Mt.
+The other resorts in a similar price range are Sierra at Tahoe, Mt.
 Rose, and Sugar Bowl.
-Basically, just avoid the most expensive three – Northstar, Heavenly, Palisades – if you’re looking for a deal.
+Basically, just avoid the most expensive three — Northstar, Heavenly, Palisades — if you’re looking for a deal.

-That said, it’s often possible to find deals by purchasing tickets in advance, buying multi-packs, or scoring a buddy ticket from a friend who has a season pass.
+That said, it’s often possible to find deals by purchasing online in advance, buying multi-packs, or scoring a buddy ticket from a friend who has a season pass.
 So check your options if you’re on a budget, regardless of which resort you choose.

 A Big Mountain With Lots of Choices

 My picks: Heavenly, Palisades Tahoe (formerly Squaw Valley)

-For long runs and plenty of variety, from wide groomers to tree skiing to bumps, head to the bigger mountains like Heavenly or Palisades.
-If you tend to get bored skiing the same lift all day, you’ll appreciate the vastness of these mountains.
-They also work well for groups of mixed ability since they provide interesting terrain for skiers of every level.
+For long runs and plenty of variety, head to the bigger mountains like Heavenly or Palisades.
+If you tend to get bored skiing the same lift all day, you’ll appreciate the vastness of these mountains and their blend of wide groomers, tree skiing, and bumps.
+They also work well for groups of mixed ability since they provide interesting terrain for skiers and boarders of every level.

-The downside: they tend to get crowded and can be more challenging to navigate, especially if trying to meet up with friends or stay together in a large group.
+The downside: these bigger resorts tend to get crowded and can be more challenging to navigate, especially if trying to meet up with friends or stay together in a large group.

 Fun tip: at Heavenly you can even choose your state!
 The California – Nevada state line runs right through the middle of the mountain.
-Though the process of traversing between the two sides can be a bit tedious, especially for snowboarders.
+The process of traversing between the two sides can be a bit tedious though, especially for snowboarders.

 A Smaller Mountain That’s Easier to Navigate

 My picks: Sierra at Tahoe, Mt.
 Rose

 If you want something a little less overwhelming and easier to navigate, Sierra at Tahoe and Mt.
-Rose offer good skiing in a smaller area.
+Rose offer good skiing in a smaller space.
 This means you can spend more time skiing and less time hopping around to different lifts or trying to find your friends.

 Avoiding the Crowds